TrustNoOne/Euler/README.md

 Euler
 =====

-I'm learning Scala with Euler Project
+Larning Scala and Haskell with Project Euler